 - Sweet alyssum

 Perennials live for multiple years, from three years to hundreds and even thousands, in the case of the prehistoric ginkgo tree.
-They’re hardy plants that range from ground covers, ornamental grasses, and flowers to shrubs and trees.
+They’re hardy plants that range from groundcovers, ornamental grasses, and flowers to shrubs and trees.

 To ensure longevity, perennials spend their first one to two years establishing a deep root system and healthy, dense foliage.
-That means you’ll have to wait two years for your perennials to fully bloom, but once they’re established, you can enjoy beautiful yard color with very little maintenance.
+This means you’ll have to wait two years for your perennials to fully bloom, but once they’re established, you can enjoy beautiful yard color with very little maintenance.